Chief of Race (CR)

 (Must be a USSA Alpine Official –AO.)

-COR is responsible for overall adequate staffing of race, assigning work assignments (from race worker availability list posted on Wildcat Ski Team website), notifying workers in advance of race of assignments and the overall running of the race.
+CR is responsible for overall adequate staffing of race, assigning work assignments (from the race worker availability list posted on the Wildcat Ski Team website), notifying workers in advance of the race of assignments, and the overall running of the race.

 Pre-Work

-• The COR contacts the mountain the week before to communicate location of the start, type of lift ticket required, present of ski patrol day of race, early lift for set crew and 7 am open for the Bobcat lodge for Race registration.
+- The CR contacts the mountain the week before to communicate the location of the start, type of lift ticket required, presence of ski patrol day of the race, early lift for set crew, and 7 am open for the lodge for Race registration.

-• The Thursday prior to the race, the COR needs to determine racer count (get information from race secretary) and order racer, coaches, worker and parent tickets from the mountain.
+- The Thursday before the race, the CR needs to determine the racer count (get information from the race secretary) and order racer, coaches, worker, and parent tickets from the mountain.
 The complete job description is posted.

-• The day before: check with chief of course about start location and B-Netting, pack all bags- the list for these are in the office in the den: start bags- there are several of these one for timing, one for the start referee; mid-phone, (For GS two more headphones for Nastar start and for slalom finish) Get radios in the morning and assign them to proper people.
+- The day before check with the chief of course about start location and B-Netting, pack all bags- the list for these are in the office in the den: start bags- there are several of these one for timing, one for the start referee; mid-phone, (For GS two more headphones for Nastar start and for slalom finish) Get radios in the morning and assign them to proper people.

 Race Day: arrival at 6:45

-(Optimal for COC to be an AO (required for scored races) and must be on skis.)
+(Optimal for CC to be an AO (required for scored races) and must be on skis.)

-The COC is responsible for reviewing instructions with the course maintenance crew and assigning duties (i.e. course setting assistance, chalking course, course upkeep, placement of workers along the course during race,course reset and course pull-down).
-(Basically, the COC is responsible for everything dealing with the course, course maintenance and the hill condition.)
+The CC is responsible for reviewing instructions with the course maintenance crew and assigning duties (i.e. course setting assistance, chalking course, course upkeep, placement of workers along the course during race, course reset, and course pull-down).
+(Basically, the CC is responsible for everything dealing with the course, course maintenance, and the hill condition.)

 Pre-work

-• COC is responsible for the course, course maintenance and the overall condition of the hill.
+- CC is responsible for the course, course maintenance, and the overall condition of the hill.

-• Will need to orchestrate setting of B-Netting as required for the race and the hill (usually day before race).
+- Will need to orchestrate the setting of B-Netting as required for the race and the hill (usually the day before the race).

-The COC is responsible for reviewing instructions with the course maintenance crew and assigning duties (i.e. course setting assistance, chalking course, course upkeep, placement of workers along the course during race, course reset and course pull-down).
-The COC is responsible for everything dealing with the course, course maintenance and the hill condition.
+The CC is responsible for reviewing instructions with the course maintenance crew and assigning duties (i.e. course setting assistance, chalking course, course upkeep, placement of workers along the course during race, course reset, and course pull-down).
+The CC is responsible for everything dealing with the course, course maintenance, and the hill condition.

 Course Maintenance Crew